-We are pleased to submit this Actuarial Valuation and Review of Other Postemployment Benefits (OPEB) as of June 30, 2019 under Governmental Accounting Standards Board Statement No. 74.
+We are pleased to submit this Actuarial Valuation and Review of Other Postemployment Benefits (OPEB) Measured at June 30, 2019 under Governmental Accounting Standards Board (GASB) Statement 75 Reporting for Fiscal Year Ending June 30, 2020.
 The report summarizes the actuarial data used in the valuation, discloses the Net OPEB Liability (NOL) as of June 30, 2019, and analyzes the preceding year's experience.
-In addition, we have calculated the Actuarially Determined Contribution for the fiscal year ending June 30, 2021.
-This report was based on the census data and financial information provided and/or affirmed by the Vermont State Employees' Retirement System, and the terms of the Plan.
+In addition, we have calculated the Actuarially Determined Contribution for the fiscal year ending June 30, 2020.
+This report was based on the census data provided by Vermont State Employees' Retirement System, and the terms of the Plan.
 The actuarial calculations were completed under the supervision of Yori Rubinson, FSA MAAA, Vice President and Retiree Health Actuary.